5earle/File_Info/README.md

 ## Installation instructions:
 1. Clone the Repo using terminal or GitBash
 2. Navigate to the Folder
-3. run command python FileInfo.py "path/file"
+3. Run command python FileInfo.py "path/file"

 Content Table For Easy Navigation.